Making a rapid shift to a remote work model can have its challenges, but these CIOs share how they have adapted given the circumstances.

 #6 – Unexpected Benefits

-Additionally, one company is currently evaluating plans to transition to more of a remote work model on a permanent basis for at least some of their staff.
-They’ve currently got offices across the country with real estate being their second largest expense item after personnel.
+Additionally, one company evaluated plans to transition to more of a remote work model on a permanent basis for at least some of their staff.
+The company has offices across the country with real estate as its second largest expense item after personnel.
+Early indicators of success had them thinking seriously about making this fundamental change.

 Final Thoughts